PhilsModules/phils-day-night-cycle/fxeffects.md

 | **60** | `sun_rays`             | **Sun Rays**             | God Rays Shader.    | **Shader Only**      | ✅ Tuned    |
 | **61** | `sunbeams`             | **Sunbeams**             | God Rays Shader.    | **Shader Only**      | ⬜ Untested |

-Add context
-Images
-Mentions
-Workflows

-Conversation mode
-Planning
-Agent can plan before executing tasks.
-Use for deep research, complex tasks, or collaborative work Fast
-Agent will execute tasks directly.
-Use for simple tasks that can be completed faster

-Gemini 3 Pro (High)